-Few indicators define people so well as its food lore.
+Few indicators define people so well as their food lore.
 Food taboos and food celebrations are important to a culture's notions of sacrament and sin, praise and punishment, deprivation and indulgence, vigilant discipline and sustained extravagance.
-Medieval England's courtly appetites for splendor are evident in cookery books, courtesy manuals, household and court documents, legal records, medieval texts, and in surprising profusion, in works of art ranging from marginalia of prayer books through literary romances.
-This culinary excursion will introduce the English banquet hall, its furnishings and table adornments.
-The 'art' of the kitchen is explored and the all important ingredients are scrutinized.
-The book concludes with over 100 recipes from medieval manuscripts.
+In this book, the art of the English kitchen in the Middle Ages is explored, and its important ingredients are scrutinized.
+Medieval England's courtly appetite for splendor is evident in cookery books, courtesy manuals, household and court documents, legal records, medieval texts, and in surprising profusion in works of art ranging from marginalia of prayer books through literary romances.
+This culinary excursion introduces the English banquet hall and its furnishings and table adornments and includes more than 100 recipes from medieval manuscripts.

 Hans Memling: Portraiture, Piety, and a Reunited Altarpiece